Adolf H. Lundin: Career

 Lundin was an ardent anti-communist.
 In the United States Lundin was involved with the conservative think tank, The Heritage Foundation based in Washington, D.C.
 (Reagan Doctrine/ Kirkpatrick Doctrine).
 In 1980, Lundin sponsored Ronald Reagan's election campaign.
 Lundin and his wife Eva were invited to the Reagan inauguration in 1981.
 The program included an inauguration party with Frank Sinatra that the couple watched from the front row.

 He founded Lundin Mining in 1994.

 In 1998, he was named International Swede of the Year by His Majesty the King of Sweden.
-In 1999, Lundin Oil, made a major discovery of oil in the Thar Jath structure in an area in Sudan (Block 5A).
+In 1999, Lundin Oil made a major discovery of oil in the Thar Jath structure in an area in Sudan (Block 5A).
 In 2000, Lundin invited the former prime minister (1991-1994) and EU envoy to the Balkans (1995) Carl Bildt to join his board of directors.
-In 2001 Lundin founded Lundin Petroleum.
+In 2001, Lundin founded Lundin Petroleum.

-In 2002, he received an honorary doctorate from Plekhanov Russian Academy of Economics in Moscow.
+In 2002, he received an honorary doctorate from Plekhanov Russian University of Economics in Moscow.
 He became the honorary chairman of Lundin Petroleum AB, the chairman of Vostok Nafta Investment Ltd and a director of North Atlantic Natural Resources AB, Atacama Minerals Corp., Champion Resources Inc., South Atlantic Ventures Ltd, Tenke Mining Corp. and Valkyries Petroleum Corp.

 Adolf Lundin died in 2006, aged 73, from leukemia.
 He and his wife, Eva Wehtje, whom he married in 1957, had four children.
 His Lundin Group, continued by his sons Lukas Lundin and Ian Lundin.
 They have invested considerable resources in rebranding the Lundin Group to make it more socially acceptable.
 They started a philanthropic operation, "Lundin for Africa Foundation", and proclaimed in 2007 to donate $100 million to the Clinton Foundation.